Convergence of Stochastic Gradient Langevin Dynamics in the Lazy Training Regime: Convergence of Stochastic Gradient Langevin Dynamics in the Lazy Training Regime

 \begin{corollary}[Risk convergence for shallow neural networks] Consider a shallow neural network of the form

 where we only train the weights $\omega$ and randomly choose $c$ at initialization.
+Here, $\sigma$ is the non-linear activation function $\sigma=\tanh$.
 This neural network fulfills the assumptions of Theorem \ref{th:ybound}.
 This implies that, for appropriate loss functions that fulfill Assumption \ref{assumption:l} (such as the mean squared loss function), \eqref{eq:ybound} holds for shallow neural networks. \end{corollary} \begin{proof}[Proof of Corollary \ref{corollary:snn}] The proof is presented in Appendix \ref{appendix:snn}. \end{proof} In the following, we extend the results for the shallow feedforward neural networks to deep neural networks of depth $H \geq 2$ based on \cite{du2018gradient}. \begin{corollary}[Risk convergence for deep neural networks] Recursively define a H-layer deep neural network

 for input data $x^{(0)}\in\bR^d$ and $W^{(1)}\in\bR^{m\times d}$ as well as $W^{(k)}\in\bR^{m\times m}$ for $2\leq h\leq H$.
 The parameter $\omega$ contains both the hidden layer weights $W^{(k)}$ as well as the output layer $a$.
 If $\sigma$ is $L$-Lipschitz, $\|W^{(k)}(0)\|_2\leq c_{\omega,0}\sqrt{m}$ and $\|x^{(k)}(0)\|_2\leq c_{x,0}$, then \eqref{eq:ybound} holds for a $\mathrm{Lip}(\nabla\ell)$-smooth and $m$-strongly convex loss function. \end{corollary} \begin{proof} The proof of Corollary \ref{corollary:dnn} can be found in Appendix \ref{appendix:dnn}. \end{proof} \begin{remark}[First-exit time for deep neural networks] The theorem cannot be applied directly to deep neural networks, since they do not have a Lipschitz continuous derivative.
 Therefore we cannot define the first-exit time